bitbabit/magento2-dev-tools/PUBLISHING.md

 ---

-After following this guide, your VelocityDev Developer Tools module will be:
+After following this guide, your BitBabit Developer Tools module will be:
 - ✅ Published on GitHub with proper documentation
 - ✅ Available via Composer/Packagist
 - ✅ Auto-updating on new releases